Azure/bellhop/docs/scalers/modules/README.md

 # Bellhop Scaler Modules
 Each Azure Service that you wish to scale using Bellhop, will require it's own Powershell Module in the form of a `psm1`.
-These modules are created in the `./azure-functions/scale-trigger/scalers` directory.
-The sub folders in that directory need to follow the Microsoft.TYPE format in order for the Scaler-Trigger Function to import the correct module.
+These modules will be named `function.psm1` and are created under the `./azure-functions/scale-trigger/scalers` directory.
+The sub folders in that directory **must** follow the Microsoft.TYPE format in order for the Scaler-Trigger Function to import the correct module.

 You can reference these resource types when creating new scalers: [Azure Resource Graph Type Reference](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)

 **For example**
-When creating the `App Servide Plan` scaler module, the folder structure looks like this:
+When creating the `App Service Plan` scaler module, the folder structure looks like this:
 ```
 ./azure-functions/scale-trigger/scalers/microsoft.web/serverfarms/function.psm1
 ```